D0CX4ND3R/guide_for_faster_rcnn/README.md

 # Guide for building faster rcnn
 Reproduction of Faster R-CNN by tensorflow.
-Guide to build an own Faster R-CNN.
+Aiming to build Faster RCNN for beginner.
-Aiming to build up faster rcnn for beginner.
 Easy to read and understand with comments.
 Train a toy dataset generates circles, rectangles and triangles.

 # Requires